Thailand/Laos/Cambodia

 Morning:

-We depart by motorcoach at around 7am to reach Ta Prohm the Jungle Temple, before the crowds.
+We will depart by motorcoach around 7:00 a.m. to reach Ta Prohm, the Jungle Temple, before the crowds.
 Unlike most of the temples of Angkor, Ta Prohm has been largely left to ruins.
-With its dynamic interaction between nature and man-made art, this atmospheric temple is a favorite for many.
-Some may feel a little like Indiana Jones or Lara Croft (which was filmed there) as we explore the ruins.
-We continue by motorcoach to Banteay Srei, the Citadel of Women.
+With its dynamic interaction between nature and manmade art, this atmospheric temple is a favorite for many; some may feel a little like Indiana Jones or Lara Croft as we explore the site.
+(In fact, Ta Prohm is known as the “Tomb Raider Temple” as it was a filming location for the 2001 movie.)
+We will continue by motorcoach to Banteay Srei, the Citadel of Women.
 This pink sandstone temple was built in the latter half of the 10th century by Rajendravarman II and Jayavaraman V and is located approximately 45 minutes from Siem Reap.

 Lunch: